Monfalcone: History

 In prehistoric times the area of Monfalcone housed several fortified villages called castellieri.
-After the foundation of the Roman city of Aquileia (181 BC), some thermal buildings were created on the hills, known as Insulae Clarae.
+After the foundation of the Roman city of Aquileia (181 BC), some thermal buildings were created in one of the two island known as Insulae Clarae where it was a thermal water source.

 After Ostrogoth, Byzantine, Lombard, and Frankish domination, Monfalcone was controlled by the Patriarchs of Aquileia starting from 967.
 The Venetians conquered it in 1420 after three days of siege, keeping it until 1511, when it fell to the French.
 Conquered back by Venice, it was ravaged by the troops of Habsburg Emperor Maximilian I in 1513, who destroyed the Rocca fortress.
 In 1521 it was returned to the Republic of Venice, under which it remained until its dissolution by the 1797 Treaty of Campo Formio.